rob-clayton/crumbsbookloans/README.md

 A book lending library for 1Breadcrumb — lets employees discover who owns which books and which ones are available to borrow.

 Built as a prototype for the 1Breadcrumb hiring assessment.
 See `SPEC.md` for the original brief and `bookloans.png` for the design sketch.
+These are untouched from the requirements document provided.

 ## Overview